pantheon-systems/documentation/source/_docs/guides/jira.md

 ---
-title: Jira Integration
+title: Sync Activity from the Pantheon Dashboard in Jira
-description: How to connect Atlassian Jira issue tracking to a Drupal or WordPress site on Pantheon.
+description: How to integrate Atlassian's issue tracking service, Jira, with the Pantheon Site Dashboard.
 tags: [siteintegrations]
 type: guide
 permalink: docs/guides/:basename/